IKairuu/Project-Rythmix/README.md

 - 👤 Create and manage user accounts

-- 🧾 Store music and account data persistently in an SQLite database
+- 🧾 Store music and account data persistently in the  MySQL database

 - 🎛️ Use a clean, modern interface built with PyQt6